Follow TV Tropes

 • One episode of Farscape involves a Luxan holy woman undergoing a psychic ritual with D'Argo, which unexpectedly results in her becoming far younger because she's accidentally draining energy from Moya, who undergoes accelerated aging.

-• In the Heroes online material, Linda Niles a.k.a.
+• In the online material, Linda Niles a.k.a.
 Leona Mills has this as her superpower.
 She also suffers from accelerated aging if she doesn't use this power regularly.
 However, she's a protagonist, so she only drains youth from trees and pieces of wood rather than people.

 • In Lois & Clark, an evil scientist drains Jimmy Olsen's youth to rejuvenate herself.
+Bonus points in that old Jimmy was a cameo by Jack Larson, who played Jimmy Olsen in The Adventures of Superman in the '50s.

 • Power Rangers: Dino Thunder had a Monster of the Week who "stole youth" to be used as a power source, leaving victims elderly.
 Since Rangers monsters suffer from No Ontological Inertia, taking the monster out caused everyone to turn young again.